 - All personal data is kept securely, either locked away if paper based, or if computerised, behind industry standard password protected systems.
 We do not leave personal data unattended on desks or in unlocked offices unattended.

 We welcome your help in keeping your details up to date.

 We are pleased to have supporters of all ages and occasionally receive students on educational placements below the age of 16.
 Where appropriate we ask for consent from a parent or guardian to collect information about any relevant health or dietary issues which may be important for the well being of a student on placement.

 Our approach is to hold your information for as short a time as possible.
 However, for contact and taxation reasons, where we have legal obligations, this will be usually for as long as the relevant activity requires it.
 For example, for donations we have a statutory obligation to retain information for 6 years for tax purposes.

 Making A Complaint

-If you are unhappy with the way in which we have processed or dealt with your information then please contact the Data Protection Officer (see section 7 above) who will seek to rectify your complaint immediately.
+If you are unhappy with the way in which we have processed or dealt with your information then please contact the Data Protection Contacts who will seek to rectify your complaint immediately.
 You can also complain to the Information Commissioners Office – click here to go to the ICO website or call on 0303 123 1113.